ABOUT

 Category Direct Efect Indirect Effect Total Effect

-D. Off-Budget Family Expenses
+C. Off-Budget Family Expenses

-Much of the economic impact of student education and living is contained in the University’s financial statements, especially in the tuition, dormitory income and Faculty Student Association funds.
-But a large part of student expenses, especially for those students who live off campus, is not captured in University spending.
+Much of the economic impact of student education and living is contained in the university’s financial statements, especially in the tuition, dormitory income and Faculty Student Association funds.
+But a large part of student expenses, especially for those students who live off campus, is not captured in university spending.

 These student and family expenses include off-campus meals and entertainment, clothing and other retail purchases, and family visitation expenses.
-Table 9 estimates these additional annual costs for the average student.
-The analysis assumes that the average full-time student will receive overnight visitors once per year and that the average student will spend approximately $1,500 during that time period on outside meals, retail expenditures, entertainment and services.
+Table 7 estimates these additional annual costs for the average student.
+The analysis assumes that the average full-time student will receive overnight visitors once per year and that the average student will spend approximately $1,500 during that time on outside meals, retail expenditures, entertainment and services.

-Table 9.
+Table 7.
 Economic Impact of Off-Budget Family Expenses on Output

 Category Direct Effect Indirect Effect Total Effect

-E. Enhanced Worker Productivity
+D. Enhanced Worker Productivity

 Based upon a review of the available literature on students’ distance from college and the effects of distance on enrollment, it is conservatively estimated that but for the availability of Stony Brook University, 5 percent of its students each year would not have graduated from college.
 This is a very conservative assumption, given estimates from the literature (references below).
 These college graduates will enjoy a significantly higher wage than high school graduates.
 Available evidence from the Bureau of Labor Statistics indicates that four-year college graduates earn on average about $25,000 more per year than high school graduates.
 And this will be true for such students in each of Stony Brook’s graduating classes.
-Assuming that individuals work on average for 40 years, this increased earnings productivity will accrue for 5 percent of students in each of Stony Brook’s prior 40 years of graduating classes.
+If individuals work on average for 40 years, this increased earnings productivity will accrue for 5 percent of students in each of Stony Brook’s prior 40 years of graduating classes.

-Table 10.
+Table 8.
 Economic Impact of Enhanced Worker Productivity on Output

 Category Direct Effect Indirect Effect Total Effect